 tone (even more so than its predecessor

-), the maturity of the characters, and more complexion in writing and performances were many reasons why critics loved this movie.
+), the maturity of the characters, and more complexity in writing and performances were many reasons why critics loved this movie.
 It grossed over $102 million after a mere five days, going on to rack up just under $900 million, becoming the most commercially successful film of 2005.
-Hell, at the time it was one of the top ten highest-grossing movies ever
+At the time it was one of the top ten highest-grossing movies ever

 Followed by Harry Potter and the Order of the Phoenix

 - Absurdly Sharp Blade: Pettigrew taking off his whole hand with a pithy little blade about four inches long.

 - Adaptation Explanation Extrication: People who have not read the books would think that Barty Crouch Jr. would fit under Chuck Cunningham Syndrome, given his absence from later films.
 In the book, his soul was sucked out by a Dementor.

 - Adaptation Inspiration: The boarding school aspect of Hogwarts is more pronounced than in the other movies of the series, with a couple of new scenes that could be straight out of the genre.

 - Added Alliterative Appeal: Professor McGonagall in the film when talking about the Yule Ball.

 McGonagall: "I will not have you, in one night, besmirching [Gryffindor's] name by behaving like a babbling, bumbling band of baboons!"